Coder-ACJHP/UICVideoPlayerView/README.md

 <img src="https://github.com/Coder-ACJHP/UICVideoPlayerView/blob/master/videoPlayer.gif" width=275 height="550">

 ## How to use?
-1 - Download `UICVideoPlayerView` with it's assets and import it into your project.
-(Single .swift file and assests)<br>
+1 - Download `UICVideoPlayerView.swift` file (inside UICVideoPlayer folder) with it's assets (inside Assets.xcassets folder) and import it into your project.
+(Single .swift file and assests "icons")<br>
 2 - Allow your application to support arbitrary loads from `info.plist`to allow `http` requests<br>
 3 - Setup `UICVideoPlayerView` and add it to your view